 Excellent education with accessible registration fees

 In the Wallonia-Brussels Federation, the annual cost of higher education studies ranges between €8,000 and €12,000.
 However, to make sure that these fees are not an obstacle for young men and women wishing to embark on higher education, the government pays almost all of them.
-The student will just have to pay the registration fees.
-Also known as "minerval" (or “tuition fees”), the maximum limits are set by the Wallonia-Brussels Federation and depend on the type of higher education institution.
+The student will just have to pay the tuition fees.
+Their maximum limits are set by the Wallonia-Brussels Federation and depend on the type of higher education institution (university, university college, school of arts).

 As a rule, tuition fees for studying at universities of the Wallonia-Brussels Federation will depend on the student’s status: